Restorative Dentistry in Tempe, AZ

 If you’re experiencing the effects of extensive tooth loss, full and partial dentures can help!
 Whether it’s for several teeth that a bridge isn’t enough to replace or for replacing an entire arch, dentures are a great solution to the inevitable effects of tooth loss.
 Full and partial dentures typically utilize a gum-colored base and porcelain teeth in order to create the most natural appearance possible, while still preventing neighboring teeth from shifting and affecting your bite.

 Furthermore, dentures can make it easier to manage your diet and speak to your friends and family.
 The dentists at Wood Family Dentistry work hard to create a fully customized denture that fits your mouth exactly, providing optimal comfort and function.
-As you get comfortable wearing your denture, you’ll be able to follow up with our dentists to ensure that it’s fitting properly in the long-term.
+As you get comfortable wearing your denture, you’ll be able to follow up with our dentists to ensure that it fits properly in the long term.

 Restoring Smiles with Function and Beauty